hyperledger/fabric/docs/source/network/network.md

 *A channel C1 has been created for R1 and R2 using the consortium definition X1.
-The channel is governed by a channel configuration CC1, completely separate to the network configuration.
+The channel is governed by a channel configuration CC1, completely separate to the network configuration NC4.
 CC1 is managed by R1 and R2 who have equal rights over C1.
 R4 has no rights in CC1 whatsoever.*

 The channel C1 provides a private communications mechanism for the consortium